India's Modi paints image of Hindu ascetic called to power

 The man in the saffron robe sat cross-legged with his eyes closed, back to the wall of a cave framed by the Himalayas.

-This was India's Prime Minister Narendra Modi's latest production, traveling to a remote mountain temple with a preferred TV news crew to show the world India's leader meditating days before the end of the country's marathon general elections.
-As official results Thursday showed Modi's Bharatiya Janata Party leading in the race for the lower house of Parliament, the party already declared victory.
+This was India's Prime Minister Narendra Modi's latest production, traveling to a remote mountain temple with a preferred TV news crew to show the world India's leader meditating days before the country's marathon elections ended.

-Modi, 68, has carefully constructed an image of himself as a pious man of the people, a would-be monk called to politics who has elevated India's status globally and transformed its parliamentary elections from a contest of political parties on social and economic issues into a cult of personality.
+Modi, 68, has carefully constructed an image of himself as a pious man of the people, a would-be monk called to politics who has elevated India's status globally and transformed its general elections from a contest of political parties on social and economic issues into a cult of personality.
+By Friday morning, the vote count showed his Bharatiya Janata Party winning a majority of seats in India's lower house of Parliament, and able to form a government without a coalition.

 "He's able to build the narrative the way that he really wants people to believe.
 He's actually in many ways a pied piper, that whatever he says, people actually believe it," said Modi biographer Nilanjan Mukhopadhyay.